 Template selection

-The FASTA sequences of antigens ML2038, ML0286, ML0050, and 85B (GenBank WP_010908683.1, WP_010907650, WP_010907488.1, and CAA43269.1, respectively) available at The National Center for Biotechnology Information (ncbi.nlm.nih.gov) were used to select templates for molecular modeling.
-The selection was made at Protein Data Bank (PDB) (rcsb.org), through local alignment using the BLAST (Basic Local Alignment Search Tool)[8], aiming to find templates with: (1) Three-dimensional structures resolved; (2) high sequence identity and coverage values as much as possible; (3) high X-ray resolution; and (4) phylogenetic proximity to the target proteins.
+The FASTA sequences of antigens ML2038, ML0286, ML0050, and 85B (GenBank WP_010908683.1, WP_010907650, WP_010907488.1, and CAA43269.1, respectively) available at The National Center for Biotechnology Information (ncbi.nlm.nih.gov) were used to select templates for molecular modeling at Protein Data Bank (PDB) (rcsb.org), through local alignment using the BLAST (Basic Local Alignment Search Tool)[8], aiming to find templates with (1) three-dimensional structures resolved; (2) high sequence identity and coverage values as much as possible; (3) high X-ray resolution; and (4) phylogenetic proximity to the target proteins.
 The choice of templates also took into account the GMQE (Global Model Quality Estimate) value, which predicts the overall quality of the model and ranges from 0 to 1, with higher numbers indicating higher quality.
 The identity between primary sequence and template, as well as sequence coverage, were verified through global alignment using ClustalX 2.1 software[9].

 Molecular modeling and validation